 - Applewood Park Community Association

-With the ceremonial driving of the last spike in the national railway, Canada was finally united from coast to coast.
-However, vast empty tracts of arable land remained in the west.
+With the ceremonial driving of the last spike in the national railway, the nation-state of Canada was thus connected from coast to coast.
+However, vast tracts of arable land remained in the west.
 The Liberal government under Sir Wilfrid Laurier was determined to attract farmers to this area, to enhance Canada’s economic growth.
 He appointed Clifford Sifton who embarked on an ambitious campaign of encouraging immigration to the Canadian Prairies.
-With the promise of 160 acres of free land to farmers, Sifton’s initiatives succeeded in attracting many immigrants to the Canadian West during this first great wave of immigration from 1870 – 1930.
+With the promise of 160 acres of 'free land' to farmers, Sifton’s initiatives succeeded in attracting many immigrants to the Canadian West during this first great wave of immigration from 1870 – 1930.

 So began a more intensive populating of the area east of the bustling city of Calgary, in the Municipality of Shepard.
 Immigrants from America and eastern and central Europe homesteaded here, bringing with them a legacy of hard work.
 Skilled trades people, entrepreneurs and others came too, recognizing the need for their services that would be created by this increasing population.